iclassicdesign/alx-pre_course/README.md

-My first readme: A readme simply contains instructions and comment from the programmer or developer
+My first readme: A readme simply contains instructions and comment from the programmer or developer for guidance